fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary><b>Adam and Eve are sent to Earth</b>

-They were forgiven but sent to Earth.
-They were forgiven but sent to Earth.
-They were forgiven but sent to Earth.
+In the Quran, God consoles Adam.
+Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.
 They were forgiven but sent to Earth.

 </summary>
 In the Quran, God consoles Adam.
 Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.